-By signing the reservation form, you are agreeing to the following terms and conditions governing your event:
+By confirming the reservation, with by signing the reservation form, online registration, or payment, you are agreeing to the following terms and conditions governing your event:

 Reservation confirmation.
 To confirm your reservation, the conference center must receive a signed and returned reservation form in order to reserve any portion of the center for a group.
 Space will be reserved based on the order of the receipt of signed reservation forms.